-If only your kitchen knife set could sharpen itself instead of you having to sit down and sharpen the blade individually.
-What if we told you there were self-sharpening knife sets around that you could afford and that weren’t gimmicks?
-Let’s go through the best self-sharpening knife sets you can find.
-Start with our guide to these kitchen collections below first, so you know what to look for.
+If only my kitchen knife set could sharpen itself instead of me having to sit down and sharpen the blade individually.
+But what if I told you there are self-sharpening knife sets out there that I can afford and that aren’t just gimmicks?
+Let me guide you through the best self-sharpening knife sets you can find.
+I recommend starting with my guide below first, so you know what to look for.

 What Is a Self-Sharpening Knife Set?

 What distinguishes a self-sharpening knife set from a regular knife set?
-In a nutshell, it has to do with the storage block that usually comes with these sets.
-Indeed, never trust a self-sharpening knife that comes by itself to actually be self-sharpening.
+It is the knife block that is different.
+You should never trust a self-sharpening knife that comes by itself to actually be self-sharpening.